 Tony Abbott’s “biggest bonfire of regulation in our country’s history” will allow some organisations to opt out of state compensation schemes and instead operate under the Commonwealth’s scheme, Comcare.

 According to The Conversation, This change is likely to be counterproductive in an already messy system and has the potential to further undermine the viability and fairness of workers’ compensation arrangements in Australia.
+It’s not just in Australia though that you can get worker’s compensation.
+In most countries you can easily get yourself a Workers Compensation Attorney so don’t worry, you’ll be fine.

 Any workcover issue can lead to disputes and/or litigation, and many do.
 If you have a particularly aggressive workcover insurer that loves nothing else but deny cases, benefits and settlements, it will often lead to legal hearings over adversarial decisions the workcover case manager made on the claim.
 Some workcover claims/cases which are in litigation are more complex than others, but all have one thing in common: they (generally) drag on forever.
 Let’s look at some of the factors involved that (may) lead to protracted litigation/settlement.